 Afterward, we went back to the information center and talked about whether or not we should really do a whale-watching tour.

 While James looked at the different tours, I made a rough outline of where we had to be and how long we had to putter around.
 We had accepted a short house sit in Bowen in the next few days.
 This reduced our free time a little, but since we had seen almost everything that we wanted to see on our first visit to Queensland, the timing was perfect for a house sit.
-In addition, Bowen Golf Club, which we wanted to play, was only three minutes away from our house sit.
+In addition, Bowen Golf Club, where we wanted to play, was only three minutes away from our house sit.

 I could see on James’s face that he really wanted to do the whale watching tour.
 Even if a small panic attack was building up inside of me because of my seasickness, I said that we should call and book a tour.
 It was already almost 8 p.m. and we had little hope that someone would pick up.
 But a charming lady answered the phone and quickly booked us in.
 It was uncomplicated, and we had two spots for the tour the next day.
 There was no going back for me!
 But seeing James’ beaming face, and, of course, seeing whales would be worth it.